floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

   which can slow down execution quite dramatically.
-I haven't put too much thought yet into general performance optimization advice for the system tick function, just be aware that small changes to the tick function now have a much bigger performance impact, and usually into the wrong direction.
+I haven't put too much thought yet into general performance optimization advice for the system tick function, just be aware that small changes to the system tick function now have a much bigger performance impact, and usually into the wrong direction.

 - The new emulator currently only works on little-endian hosts because